KFQSSRFFTPA/Fantasy-Football/README.md

 ```
 ![](https://raw.githubusercontent.com/KFQSSRFFTPA/Fantasy-Football/main/Images/vor_ranks.PNG)

-As you can see, Josh Allen is only 4th in total VORP despite being ranked 1st in total fantasy points.
-Dak Prescott who was 5th in total points isn't in the top 12 of VORP.
+As you can see, Josh Allen is only 4th in total VOR despite being ranked 1st in total fantasy points.
+Dak Prescott who was 5th in total points isn't in the top 12 of VOR.

 ## Expectations vs Reality